 The two men then shot da Silva seven times: once in the head, arm, and right thigh, and twice in the throat and back.
 Da Silva died immediately, according to Janine.

-Police investigated the murder in the immediate aftermath but said in October they reached a conclusion about the motive.
+Police investigated the murder in the immediate aftermath; in October they reached a conclusion about the motive.

 “We really believe he was killed because of the blog, because he denounced important traffickers and criminals from the area.
 We think it was retaliation,” Janine told CPJ.